-Back in July we celebrated Harry Potter’s birthday with this magical article (below).
-Since the new Fantastic Beasts: Crimes of Grindelwald is premiering this month, we thought it would be fun to look back at what merit badges you could earn if you attended Hogwarts.
+In honor of Harry Potter’s (and Neville Longbottom’s) birthday on July 31st, we wanted to bring back this magical article and look back at what merit badges you could earn if you attended Hogwarts.
 So, put on your Harry Potter glasses, grab a chocolate frog, and enjoy!

 We may never know what it would be like to be a Scout in the wizarding world of Harry Potter.
 But, we can find similarities between Hogwarts classes and merit badges.
 In celebration of Harry Potter’s birthday (July 31st), here are the top ten magical merit badges you could earn if you attended Hogwarts School of Witchcraft and Wizardry: